 The Songs Have a Range of Influences Including Blind Guardian and Angra

-The Dark Tower of Abyss the Album's Best Song and Final Thoughts
+The Dark Tower of Abyss Is the Album's Best Song

 This second album is good but it is still not as good as 2000’s Dawn of Victory.
 And this album is also not as good as Legendary Tales simply because it does not have as many outstanding songs as that one does.
 Or is it as good as the band’s first two albums?
-Let’s see: the strongest songs in this album are Emerald Sword, Eternal Glory, The Dark Tower of Abyss, and Wisdom of the Kings.
-Even so, to be as good as Legendary Tales is going to be tough to do even in 2018.
+The strongest songs in this album are Emerald Sword, Eternal Glory, The Dark Tower of Abyss, and Wisdom of the Kings.
+Even so, to be as good as Legendary Tales is going to be tough to do even in 2020 where we are now.

 Final score: 82 out of 100 points which is still very respectable.